What Is Lyocell Fabric?: A Sustainable Fabric Tree-t

-As for how to iron lyocell, the answer is to avoid if you can.
+As for how to iron lyocell, the answer is to avoid it if you can.

-If you absolutely must iron out a few wrinkles in your lyocell dress shirt (we’ve all been there), use a warm iron only.
+If you absolutely must iron out a few wrinkles in your lyocell dress shirt, use a warm iron only.
 Try to avoid direct heat for longer than a second or two, as it may end up scorching the fabric.

 Lyocell is also superior on a practical level because, while their use is fairly similar, lyocell is generally more absorbent and breathable than viscose.